greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

     **Note:** PL/Container 2.1.x supports Docker images with Python 3 installed.

 -   For PL/Container 3 Beta use Greenplum Database 6.1 or later on CentOS 7.x \(or later\), RHEL 7.x \(or later\), or Ubuntu 18.04.
 -   The minimum Linux OS kernel version supported is 3.10.
-To verfiy your kernel release use:
+To verify your kernel release use:

     ```
     $ uname -r
     ```

--   The minimum Docker versions on all hosts needs to be Docker 19.03.
+-   The minimum supported Docker versions on all hosts is Docker 19.03.

 ### <a id="install_docker"></a>Install Docker